 Those who wish to take advanced tax courses in the School of Business should begin planning in their first year.
-See the Law School Catalog on the Law School's website and consult with the Law School Registrar and/or Associate Dean Jackson if necessary.
+See the Law School Catalog (available on the Baylor Law School website) and consult with the Law School Registrar and/or Associate Dean Jackson if necessary.
 School of Business tax courses will be given pass-fail credit for law school academic purposes.